f-t-s/al-folio/_pages/about.md

 I'm part of the [Department of Computing and Mathematical Sciences](http://www.cms.caltech.edu/) and my PhD-advisor is [Houman Owhadi](http://users.cms.caltech.edu/~owhadi/index.htm).

-Before coming to Caltech, I obtained my Bachelors-- and Masters degrees in Mathematics at the [University of Bonn](https://www.mathematics.uni-bonn.de/).
+Before coming to Caltech, I obtained my Bachelor's-- and Master's degrees in Mathematics at the [University of Bonn](https://www.mathematics.uni-bonn.de/).